richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 — Guy Standing
 {{% /pageinfo %}}

 The precariat make up about 20-30% of the population and are approximately evenly split between the SINless and those with a national SIN.
 Their defining characteristic is under-employment and economic precarity.
 They juggle multiple menial jobs, fighting to get enough shifts to make rent.
-They are cleaners, taxi drivers, krillburger flippers, soykaf servers.
-Some of them turn to petty crime to get by.
+They compete with each other for spot-work via various smartlink apps, the modern day equivalent of day labourers gathering at the side of the road and desperately pitching for work.
+They are cleaners, construction workers, taxi drivers, krillburger flippers, soykaf servers; some of them turn to petty crime to get by.

 They live in shoebox apartments crammed into enormous buildings in poor parts of town.
-Power and water brown-outs are common.
+Power and water brown-outs are common due to failing infrastructure.
 Muggings, burglaries, and thefts are comparatively low; these people have nothing to steal.
-But violent and antisocial crime is endemic.
+But violent and antisocial crime is endemic as pent-up anger leads to lashing out.

 The lower classes who are SINless have mostly managed to purchase a low-grade fake SIN.
 It wouldn't pass any real checks but is enough that unscrupulous landlords and employers will turn a blind eye... but SIN checks in better neighbourhoods mean the SINless are effectively cordoned in the places society cannot see them.

 Working patterns amongst the precariat are low, typically 20-30 hours per week, as there isn't enough work to go around.
+Most of their work comes from gig economy apps and word-of-mouth casual work.
 They can rarely afford any sort of personal vehicle; they get around by bus, light transit rail, and the ever-popular bicycle.

 The precariat have a lot more time and energy to spare than the wageslaves.
-In many of the precariat, this energy finds an outlet in anger at their lot in life.
-If a revolution were ever to come, to burn this rotten system out by the roots, it would start here.
+For many, this energy turns into anger at their lot in life.
+If a revolution were ever to come, to tear this rotten system out by the roots, it would start here.

 ### The wageslaves